Richard Marchant, Life President

 Laura Marchant was educated at King Alfreds School, London.
 She joined Marchant in August 1997 having previously helped to create the ‘Personal Shopping’ department at Harvey Nichols, Knightsbridge.
 Laura’s primary roles at Marchant include the maintaining and organising of the gallery displays and the planning of gallery events.

-Simon Abraham-Gregory, Gallery Manager and Shipping Officer
+Simon Abraham-Gregory, Gallery Manager & Shipping Officer

 Simon Abraham-Gregory was educated at Crown Woods in Eltham, London.
 He joined Marchant in March 1988 as Assistant Gallery Manager to Colin Payne.
 In 1993, Simon became Gallery Manager and retains the role to the present day.
 His roles include stock management, research, shipping and ensuring the day-to-day running of the gallery.

-Violet Mclaren, Office Manager
+Violet Mclaren, Executive Assistant & Office Manager